-This 5-week course in Mindful Compassionate Parenting teaches parents and caretakers the art of being fully present with your child with kindness, consideration and compassion.
+This 10-week Course (90 minutes each week) or 2.5 Day Intensive in Mindful Compassionate Parenting teaches parents and caretakers the art of being fully present with their child with kindness, consideration, and compassion.

 Parenting by all standards is challenging.
 In this course, participants will have an opportunity to listen deeply and with consideration to their children and create new ways of interacting, which, in turn, will teach children to manage their own stressors and live their own lives with greater skill and enjoyment.